Arch-Njiru/Agriculture-Commodity-Price-Time-Series-Analysis/README.md

 ## Notebooks
 The analysis is split into the following sections:
 1. **Preliminary Data Cleaning**: The first notebook, which handles raw data cleaning and splits the dataset into appropriate categories (e.g., seasonal crops, perennial crops, livestock).
-2. **Seasonal Crops Analysis**: Focuses on the time-series analysis and profitability of seasonal crops.
+2. **Seasonal Crops Analysis**: Provides a detailed time-series analysis of seasonal crops, focusing on trends in supply volume and profitability.
-3. **Perennial Crops Analysis**: Time-series analysis and profitability for perennial crops.
+3. **Perennial Crops Analysis**: Conducts a similar time-series analysis for perennial crops, looking at production trends and market performance.
-4. **Livestock Analysis**: Analysis of livestock and livestock products, segmented by categories (e.g., meat, milk, hide).
+4. **Livestock Analysis**: Analyzes livestock products such as meat, eggs, milk, and hide, providing insights on supply volumes and market profitability.
-5. **Fresh Water Fish Analysis** (Future): Insights on supply trends in the freshwater fish market.
+5. **Fresh Water Fish Analysis** Investigates trends in the freshwater fish market, including volumes supplied and price trends.
-6. **Price Prediction Model** (Future): Build a predictive models for volume and price trends.
+6. **Salt Water Fish Analysis** Investigates trends in the Salt water fish market, including volumes supplied and price trends.

+## Key Findings
+Work in Progress

 ## Key Insights
-Some of the key insights from the analysis include:
-- **Top commodities by volume**: A ranking of the most and least supplied commodities across different categories.
-- **Market analysis**: Identification of the highest and lowest-performing markets in terms of volume and profitability.
-- **Profitability analysis**: Key commodities with the highest resell profit percentages, and recommendations for smallholder farmers to focus on more profitable products.
+Work in Progress

-## Recommendations for Smallholder Farmers
+## Recommendations
-- **Focus on High-Profit Commodities**: Based on resell profit percentages, commodities such as cassava fresh and maize flour present significant profitability opportunities.
-- **Target Strategic Markets**: Markets like `Naivasha Market` and `Kitale Municipality Market` show consistently high volumes, suggesting strong demand.
-- **Seasonal Crops Strategy**: Farmers should consider timing their harvest and supply during peak market demands to maximize profits.
+Work in Progress